graphql/graphql-spec/spec/Section 7 -- Response.md

 When a GraphQL service receives a request, it must return a well-formed response.
-The service's response describes the result of executing the requested operation if successful, and describes any errors encountered during the request.
+The service's response describes the result of executing the requested operation if successful, and describes any errors raised during the request.

-A response may contain both a partial response as well as encountered errors in the case that a field error occurred on a field which was replaced with {null}.
+A response may contain both a partial response as well as any field errors in the case that a field error was raised on a field and was replaced with {null}.

 ## Request Errors

-Any errors that occur during a GraphQL request are termed "request errors."
+Any errors raised during a GraphQL request are termed "request errors."
-Request errors are not limited to errors that occur during execution of the operation, they could be raised during parsing and validation of the request too.
+Request errors are not limited to errors that were raised during execution of the operation, they could be raised during parsing and validation of the request too.
 For example, a request error will be raised if the request does not contain sufficient information to indicate uniquely which operation to execute.